chatgut/worthreadingservice/README.md

 ### Runs on port 8005 with a MYSQL database on port 3306.

-#### Run docker compose with the correct image for your machine to build application and database in container
+#### Run docker compose with the correct image for your machine to build application and database in container.

 ## API Endpoints